Strategies and Policies

 Kingston Arts and Culture department has published our new four year Arts and Cultural Strategy, 'Creative Kingston', 2018-22.
 This strategy addresses how we will consult with communities, and develop and evaluate our artistic and cultural programs across all genres - performance, visual art, music, public art and more.

 PUBLIC ART POLICY

-Public Art transforms where we live, work, and play into more convivial spaces that encourage greater social interaction.
-The Public Art Policy applies to public art which is commissioned, developed, purchased or maintained by Council.
-Importantly, the Policy outlines the responsibilities of Council as well as the community in the commissioning, installation and maintenance of public art works.
+Public Art transforms places where we live, work and play, into convivial spaces that encourage greater social interaction.
+The Public Art Policy seeks ways to affirm and encourage public art in our municipality.
+Importantly, the Policy outlines the responsibilities of Council and the community who engage with public art practice.

-One of the responsibilities of Council’s Arts and Cultural Advisory Committee (ACAC) includes providing advice to Council on matters relating to public art and contributing to developing a program aligned with Council’s strategic vision.
+Council’s Arts and Cultural Advisory Committee (ACAC) provides advice to Council on matters relating to public art and contributes to developing a program aligned with Council’s strategic vision.
 The Committee makes recommendations to Council on public art proposals that require Council support.
 This Policy excludes requests for public art proposals through Council’s Arts Grants Program, for public art on private property or that which is privately funded.
 It does not cover historical/commemorative plaques, interpretive signs, or advertising material.